-- Numba allows compilation of selected portions of Python code to native code. - Decorator based: compile a function. - It can use multi-dimensional arrays and slices, like NumPy. - Very convenient. - Numba can use GPUs, but you're programming them like CUDA kernels (i.e., not like OpenACC). - While it can also vectorize for multi-core and gpus with, it can only do so for specific, independent, non-sliced data. - Or, you can write numba kernels.
-That means we're essentially writing CUDA.
+- Numba allows compilation of selected portions of Python code to native code. - Decorator based: compile a function. - It can use multi-dimensional arrays and slices, like NumPy. - Very convenient. - Numba can use GPUs, but you're programming them like CUDA kernels (i.e., not like OpenMP). - While it can also vectorize for multi-core and gpus with, it can only do so for specific, independent, non-sliced data.

-Numba for the diffusion equation
+Numba for the Diffusion Equation